 Have a dance party, walk around the block, do some gentle stretches.
 The point is...move around, it will clear your thoughts.

 Stretch Your Creative Muscles

 Turn off the computer.
 Listen to music.
 Learn how to play a musical instrument.
 Pick up a pencil and write a story (write a blog) or design a new piece of jewelry!

 Use Your Time Well

-When you, my community made special request, to create a faith-based jewelry item, I immediately knew what message I wanted to convey.
-I believe the God is ultimately our source of ultimate protection, and Psalm 91 is a perfect example of a source of comfort in these times of anxiety and uncertainty.
+When you, my community made a special request, to create a faith-based jewelry item, I immediately knew what message I wanted to convey.
+I believe that God is ultimately our source of ultimate protection, and Psalm 91 is a perfect example of a source of comfort in these times of anxiety and uncertainty.
 I have created a slip-on bangle and co-ordinating ring for you.
 A great conversation starter, and an elegant reminder that God is protecting us all.

 Wishing you the best, please stay healthy and let me know how you're managing during this crisis.